NON-FORMAL EDUCATION of STREET CHILDREN

 Objectives of the NFE programme:

-• Admit street children into school after imparting basic education.
+• Mainstreaming Street Children – Prepare and admit street children into formal schools by first imparting basic education.

-• To counsel parents of children on the importance of health, hygiene and literacy for their children.
+• Parental Counselling – Guide parents on the importance of health, hygiene, and literacy for their children’s growth.

-• Provide a healthy mix of education and extra-curricular activities like music, dance, sports and outdoor picnics.
+• Holistic Development – Blend education with extra-curricular activities like music, dance, sports, and outdoor picnics for well-rounded growth.

 Strategy Adopted

-• This out-reach programme targets the villages in and around Neb Sarai, Delhi.
+• Target Area – The outreach programme focuses on villages in and around Neb Sarai, Delhi.

-• Social workers conduct house visits to identify and bring out those children who do not attend school or have dropped out of school due to various reasons.
+• Identification of Children – Social workers conduct house visits to identify children who are not attending school or have dropped out due to various reasons.

-• The children receive basic education and training to enable them to appear in the entrance tests of various government schools.
+• Education & Training – Children are provided with basic education and preparatory training to help them clear the entrance tests for admission into government schools.

 Children admitted